kodecocodes/programmer-jokes/README.md

 Why did the two functions stop calling each other?
 Because they had constant arguments.
 Why couldn’t the confirmed bachelor use Git?
 Because he was afraid to commit!
+A user interface is like a joke.
+If you have to explain it, it is not that good!